French aviso Rigault de Genouilly: Design and description

+Construction and career

+Rigault de Genouilly was laid down at Forges et Chantiers de la Gironde on the Gironde estuary in Lormont, France, on 7 July 1931.
+Launched on 18 September 1932, she was commissioned on 14 March 1934.
 Soon after her commissioning, Rigault de Genouilly departed in March 1934 on a cruise to Easter Island, where she arrived on 24 July 1934 and disembarked a scientific mission from the National Museum of Natural History (Muséum national d'histoire naturelle).

-In March 1938, a small group of sailors ordered to join Rigault de Genouilly′s crew began a voyage aboard the cargo ship Ville d'Amiens from Marseilles, France, bound for Nouméa on Grande Terre in New Caledonia, where they reported aboard Rigault de Genouilly on 13 March 1938.
+In March 1938, a small group of sailors ordered to join Rigault de Genouilly′s crew began a voyage aboard the cargo ship Ville d'Amiens from Marseille, France, bound for Nouméa on Grande Terre in New Caledonia, where they reported aboard Rigault de Genouilly on 13 March 1938.
 Rigault de Genouilly then departed Nouméa for Port Vila on Efate in the New Hebrides, from which she conducted an exercise with the training cruiser Jeanne d'Arc.
 She resumed her cruise and arrived at Papeete on Tahiti in French Polynesia on 15 June 1938.
 Repainted in gray, she next proceeded to Sydney, Australia.

 On 20 February 1939, Rigault de Genouilly began a deployment in the Far East when she departed for Saigon in French Indochina.
 After the aviso Savorgnan de Brazza relieved her on the French Indochina station, Rigault de Genouilly visited Shanghai, China.